KarinkinK/personal_projects/README.md

 EDA аnalysis, analysis of metrics of basic algorithms and stacking.

+semantic segmentation

+Convolutional neural network for a semantic segmentation problem, work with COCO dataset, accuracy on validation path 90,95%

 Titanic Kaggle.

 Solving the popular Kaggle competition as one of the homework.